 The Investigator will conduct the investigation based upon the facts and circumstances reported to the University and developed through the course of the investigation.
 The investigation will include one or more interviews with the Complainant, Respondent and witnesses.
 The investigation will also include the gathering and review of any physical, documentary, or other relevant and available evidence.

 As part of the investigation, the Investigator will provide an opportunity for all parties to present written statements, identify witnesses and submit evidence.
 Prior to the conclusion of the investigation, the Complainant and Respondent will be given the opportunity to respond to a summary of the information developed through the investigation.

 The determination as to whether the Respondent is responsible for violating the Policy will be made using the preponderance of the evidence standard.
 This standard requires that the information supporting a determination of responsibility be more convincing than the information in opposition to it.
 Under this standard, determinations of responsibility are based upon what is more likely than not to have occurred.

-The University will resolve all complaints and reports under the Policy in a prompt manner, endeavoring to do so within sixty (60) calendar days of the initial report.
+The University will resolve all complaints and reports under the Policy in a prompt manner, endeavoring to do so within 120 business days of the initial report.

-In the event that the process departs the 60-day time frame, the University will notify the Complainant and Respondent of the reason(s) for the departure and the expected adjustment in the time frame.
+In the event that the process departs the 120-day time frame, the University will notify the Complainant and Respondent of the reason(s) for the departure and the expected adjustment in the time frame.